enit9747/Millenium-Script-Unpack/README.md

 # Millenium-Script-Unpack
+Millenium is a bad and outdated r6 script, if you are looking for actual scripts, check out antarctica at: http://antarcticacheats.xyz/

 Rainbow Six Siege Script being sold for $20.
 The code is really messy and in general bad.
 I do not recommend anyone to use this.

 To see all cracked versions press the button that says 2.1 above the files.